Nadia Nadim: International career

 Under Danish nationality law Nadim could not apply for citizenship until turning 18 years old in 2006.
 When citizenship was eventually granted in 2008, FIFA eligibility rules blocked Nadim from playing for Denmark, because she had not yet been resident for the requisite five years after turning 18.
 A subsequent challenge from the Danish Football Association (DBU) led to FIFA's legal department making an exception to the rules in Nadim's case.

 Nadim immediately became a member of the Denmark national team, making her debut in the 2009 Algarve Cup in a 2–0 defeat by the United States.
 In doing so, she became the first naturalised Dane to represent a Denmark senior national football team.
 She participated in all three of Denmark's games at UEFA European Championship 2009 in Finland.

 She was named in national coach Kenneth Heiner-Møller's Denmark squad for UEFA European Championship 2013.
-In Denmark's opening group match against hosts Sweden Nadim featured as a substitute in an eventful 1–1 draw.
+In Denmark's opening group match against hosts Sweden, Nadim featured as a substitute in an eventful 1–1 draw.

-In the UEFA Women's Euro 2017 tournament, she was instrumental in Denmark's advancement, scoring the tying goal in Denmark's eventual 2–1 win over favorites Germany in the knockout stages, and scoring a go-ahead goal in the final, which Denmark ultimately lost to the hosts Netherlands 4–2.
+In the UEFA Women's Euro 2017 tournament, she was instrumental in Denmark's advancement, scoring the tying goal in Denmark's eventual 2–1 win over favorites Germany in the knockout stages, and scoring a goal from a penalty in the final, which Denmark ultimately lost to the hosts Netherlands 4–2.

 On 27 October 2020, Denmark had to win away against Italy to qualify for the UEFA European Championship 2022, and Nadim was crowned player of the match after scoring two crucial goals in Denmark's 3–1 win over Italy in Florence.
 The two goals secured Denmark's spot in the upcoming Euros.

 On 24 June 2022, she played her 100th match for Denmark in a friendly match against Brazil, an historic occasion for the national team as their first ever match in the Danish national stadium.

 After 16 years with the national team, Nadim announced on 23 June 2025 that she would be retiring after the 2025 Euros.
 She was called up for the tournament after not having featured in a match for Denmark since December 2023.

 Style of play

 Nadim is recognized for her energetic and determined style of play.
-She is successful from the penalty spot, having converted all but one of her penalties in the NWSL (and with the one miss being a save by the goalkeeper and immediately scored by Nadim on the rebound) and both of her attempts at Euro 2017.
+She is successful from the penalty spot, having converted all but one of her penalties in the NWSL (and with the one miss being a save by the goalkeeper and immediately scored by Nadim on the rebound) and converting both of her attempts at Euro 2017.